GridPlus/gridplus-sdk/docs/docs/encData.md

 sidebar_position: 4
 ---

-# 🔒 Exporting Encrypted Data
+# 🔒 Fetching Encrypted Data

-:::note
+:::caution
-Firmware v0.17.0 is required to export encrypted data.
+Firmware v0.17.0 is required to fetch encrypted data.
 :::

-You can use this SDK to export certain pieces of secure data from your Lattice in encrypted format.
+You can use this SDK to fetch certain pieces of secure data from your Lattice in an encrypted format.

 :::note
-Before you can export any encrypted data, you need to set an encryption password on your Lattice.
+Before you can fetch encrypted data, you need to set an encryption password on your Lattice.
 You will be asked to do this automatically if you request encrypted data without a password set, but you can always go to `System Preferences -> Security & Privacy -> Encryption Password` to set, delete, or change your device's encryption password.
 :::

-All encrypted data export requests follow the general format:
+All requests for encrypted data follow the general format:

 ```ts
 import { Constants } from `gridplus-sdk`